Eid-ul-Azha Epitomises Essence Of Unconditional Sacrifice: COAS - UrduPoint

 Eid-ul-Azha Epitomises Essence Of Unconditional Sacrifice: COAS

-RAWALPINDI, (UrduPoint / Pakistan Point News - 1st Aug, 2020 ) :Chief of Army Staff (COAS) General Qamar Javed Bajwa on Saturday said Eid-ul-Azha epitomises the essence of unconditional sacrifice and no one understands this spirit better than a soldier.
+RAWALPINDI, Aug 0 3 (UrduPoint / Pakistan Point News - 3rd Aug, 2020 ) :Chief of Army Staff (COAS) General Qamar Javed Bajwa has said Eid-ul-Azha epitomises the essence of unconditional sacrifice and no one understands this spirit better than a soldier.

-He made these remarks while interacting with soldiers during his visit to troops deployed on frontlines along the line of control (LOC) in Khuiratta Sector, said Inter Services Public Relations (ISPR) Director General (DG) Major General Babar Iftikhar in a press release.
+He made these remarks while interacting with soldiers during his visit to troops deployed on frontlines along the line of control (LOC) in Khuiratta Sector on Saturday, said Inter Services Public Relations (ISPR) Director General (DG) Major General Babar Iftikhar in a press release.

 The COAS spent time with troops on Eid day, commended their high morale, operational readiness and continuous vigil being maintained along the LOC.